Table of Contents

-Utilize A Common Household Plunger
+1. Utilize A Common Household Plunger

-Utilize Chemical Drain Solutions
+2. Use Chemical Drain Solutions

 Chemical drain solutions are widely available at hardware and grocery stores.
 These affordable cleaners are easy to use—just pour, wait and flush—and are great for removing small clogs or stubborn build-up.
 Always read the product label carefully, though, as some of these chemicals can be corrosive to plastic plumbing or are not recommended for use in kitchen sinks.

-Utilize A Pipe Cleaner Or A Snake
+3. Purchase A Pipe Cleaner Or a Drain Snake

 Hold the container close to the drain and pour slowly to prevent scalding.
 Flush the drain by running water from the tap a few minutes afterward.

 While many clogged and slow-running drains can be resolved without the help of a plumbing professional, you’ve got to know when to throw in the towel.
 More serious clogs can force water to back up into your home, causing costly damage to pipes and plumbing fixtures.
 If you’ve tried any or all of these methods and you still can’t clear the clog, stop what you’re doing consult a professional plumbing and drain cleaning company such as Horizon Services.
 Further plunging, poking around and chemicals will most likely exacerabate the problem.